axolotlsAxolotl Water Change Schedule: How Often, How Much, Step-by-Step Procedure, Emergency Triggers,...

 Step 2: Temperature-match the replacement water

-Measure the temperature of the tank water.
-Adjust the replacement water to within 2 degrees Fahrenheit (1 degree Celsius) of the tank temperature.
+Measure the temperature of the tank water with a digital thermometer.
+Adjust the replacement water to within 2°F (1°C) of the tank temperature.
 A sudden temperature swing stresses the axolotl and can destabilize the nitrogen cycle.
-For most axolotl tanks kept between 60 and 68 degrees Fahrenheit (16 to 20 degrees Celsius), tap water in winter may be too cold and in summer may be too warm.
-Let cold water warm to room temperature or cool warm water by placing the bucket in a cool room or adding a frozen water bottle to the bucket (remove the bottle before adding water to the tank).
-Use a digital thermometer to verify the match.
-Vet techs reviewing aquarium husbandry cases note that unmatched water temperature during changes is a preventable stressor that keepers frequently overlook because the effect is not immediately visible.
+For most axolotl tanks kept between 60 and 68°F (16-20°C), tap water in winter may be too cold and tap water in summer may be too warm.
+Let cold water warm to room temperature.
+To cool warm water, place the bucket in a cool room.
+Or add a sealed frozen water bottle to the bucket.
+Remove the bottle before adding the water to the tank.
+Verify the match before proceeding.

 Step 3: Remove old water with a siphon or gravel vacuum